 Also, the cap rate helps to compare different investment options.
 For instance, if an investor wants to decide between a 3% treasury bond and a property with a 5% cap rate, then the latter is better.
 The 2% extra return is for the risk of investing in real estate.

-Additionally, the cap rate also hints at the time a property would take to recover the investment in it.
+Additionally, the cap rate also hints at the time a property would take to recover its investment.
 For instance, if the cap rate of an asset is 20%, it could mean the investor would be able to recover the investment in the property in about 5 years.

 Following are the drawbacks of a capitalization rate: